In a World...: Plot

+The film opens with an homage of footage of the late voice-over trailblazer Don LaFontaine.
 Sam Sotto is a Hollywood actor who is known as "king of voice-overs" for his extensive narration and voice-over work.
-He has recently published an autobiography and is about to receive a lifetime achievement award upon turning 60.
+With a recently published autobiography, he is about to receive a lifetime achievement award upon turning 60.
 His 31-year-old daughter, Carol Solomon, is a struggling vocal coach who has always been overshadowed by her father.
-Carol agrees to help Eva Longoria to loop her accent as a British mob boss wife.
-Sam forces Carol to move out of his house so that he can live with his girlfriend Jamie, who is a year younger than Carol.
+She agrees to help Eva Longoria to loop her accent as a British mob boss wife.
+Sam forces Carol to move out of his house so that he can live with his girlfriend Jamie, who is a year younger than her.
 Carol leaves to stay with her older sister Dani and her husband Moe.

-An upcoming film series, The Amazon Games, plans to bring back the "In a world..." line made famous by the late Don LaFontaine.
+An upcoming film series, The Amazon Games, plans to bring back the "In a world..." line made famous by LaFontaine.
 The trailer voice-over is highly sought after.
 Sam bows out so that his friend and heir-apparent, Gustav Warner, can assume the role, but Gustav develops laryngitis and fails to show up to a temp track recording.
 Carol happens to be at the studio doing other work with engineer Louis, and she substitutes for Gustav.
 Katherine Huling, the series' executive producer, decides she wants Carol for the job instead.
-Carol also gets other voice-over work, but she neglects to tell her self-absorbed father about her newfound success.
+She also gets other voice-over work, but she neglects to tell her self-absorbed father about her newfound success.
 Gustav and Sam feel entitled and are dismissive of the unknown woman who "stole" the job from them.

-Carol visits Dani at the hotel where Dani works as concierge.
+Carol visits Dani at the hotel where she works as concierge.
 Intrigued by the voice of a flirtatious Irish guest, she asks Dani to interview and record him for her voice archive.
 During the interview, Dani pretends to be single.
 Carol joins Sam and Jamie at a party at Gustav's mansion.
-Gustav flirts with her, and Carol ends up staying the night.
+Gustav flirts with her, and she ends up staying the night.
 While waiting for Dani to come home from work, Moe listens to the recording of her interview with the hotel guest and is shocked at her lie.
-He leaves the apartment after she arrives.
+He leaves the apartment after Dani arrives.